bvibber/mtpng/readme.md

 - mtpng @  4 threads --  305 ms -- 2.1x (HT)
 ```

+macOS and Linux x86_64 perform about the same on the same machine, but libpng on macOS is built with clang, which seems to optimize libpng's filters worse than gcc does.
+This means we beat libpng on macOS by a larger margin than on Linux, where it's usually built with gcc.

 ```
 Refurbed old Dell workstation
 Xeon E5520 2.26 GHz